BYUCS452S2021/CreditCardRewardsTracker/README.md

 I'm looking for a few people to help split the workload, and especially to work on the frontend.
 Later on, we'll need more business folks.

+If you're interested, please comment on [this issue](https://github.com/BYUCS452S2021/CreditCardRewardsTracker/issues/1).

 ### Disclaimers

 This is a class project to explore database design and usage with relational and NoSQL databases.